Contents

 Desire for health

-In recent decades, several hundred thousand people have died every year in Germany, Austria and Switzerland alone from diseases of civilization such as diabetes or cardiovascular failure.[2]
+In recent decades, several hundred thousand people have died every year in Germany, Austria and Switzerland alone from diseases of civilization such as diabetes or cardiovascular failure.2

-The majority of these deaths could have been avoided with a healthy and balanced diet.[3]
-In order to reduce this mortality rate, it will be unavoidable in the future to make our diet healthier.
+With a healthy and balanced diet, a large proportion of these deaths could have been avoided.3 In order to reduce this mortality rate, it will be inevitable in the future to make the diet healthier.
 Be it by reducing meat consumption or increasing the variety of food on our plates.

 Increased identification with food - where does my food come from and what do I actually eat?

-Whereas in the past people bought what was available, today more emphasis is placed on quality and transparency is more important today.
-Among other things, broken trust in the food industry, for example due to contaminated eggs, is one of the triggers for this[4].
+Whereas in the past people bought what was available, today more emphasis is placed on quality and transparency laid.
+Broken trust in the food industry, for example due to contaminated eggs, is one of the triggers for this.4

 Vegetarians, vegans, flexitarians - is eating meat okay?

-Meat consumption has come a long way from the weekly Sunday roast of the post-war era[6], which has led to an increased demand for meat and made factory farming necessary.
+Meat consumption has come a long way from the weekly Sunday roast of the post-war era.6 This has led to an increased demand for meat and made factory farming necessary.

 The increasing number of vegans, vegetarians and flexitarians suggests that more and more people are answering "no" to this question.

-What will our diet look like in the future?
+What will the menu look like in the future?

-What specific approaches are there to meet changing dietary needs in the future?
+What specific approaches are there to meet changing nutritional needs in the future?
 And how can you actively shape tomorrow's diet today?

 Plant-based meat, insects and co. - alternatives for proteins and nutrients

 One of the most important nutrients for our bodies is protein.
-While plant-based sources dominate worldwide,[8] protein requirements in the western world are predominantly met by meat[9].
+While plant-based sources dominate worldwide,8, protein requirements in the western world are mainly met by meat.9

 This is not sustainable for ethical and health reasons.
 However, the environment also suffers from factory farming and the resulting greenhouse gases.

-For this reason, for some years now alternatives to not only provide the nutrients, but also to reproduce the taste.
+For some years now, therefore, continuous efforts have been made to alternatives to not only provide the nutrients, but also to reproduce the taste.
 These include the classic "plant-based meat substitutes" as well as laboratory meat, insects and algae.

 Plant-based meat

 Companies such as Beyond Meat are demonstrating that plant-based meat can taste just like the original.
 It is true that this is a processed product and health is not the main focus.
-But you get the taste you are used to without harming animals or the environment.
+But it does provide the familiar taste without harming animals or the environment.

 Laboratory meat

-In the future, there will be ways to meet the increased demand for meat[10] with less factory farming and reduced animal suffering.
+In the future, there will be ways to meet the increased demand for meat,10 with less factory farming and reduced animal suffering.
 Meat from the laboratory, also known as "clean meat", is the solution.
-This is meat that is cultivated in the laboratory from stem cells[11].
+This is meat that is cultivated in the laboratory from stem cells11

-The cells in this meat are similar to those in real animals, except that fewer resources can be produced and without pathogens or antibiotics or antibiotics.
+The cells in this meat are similar to those in the real animal, except that it is fewer resources can be produced and without pathogens or antibiotics or antibiotics.
 However, as it is real meat, there are the same health risks if it is consumed in excess.

 Insects as a basis for nutrition - space-saving and energy-generating